pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

     private static final int SHEEP = 17;

-The implementation here is based on the understanding of the DeepLabV3 model, which outputs a tensor of size [21, width, height] for an input image of width*height.
+The implementation here is based on the understanding of the DeepLabV3 model which outputs a tensor of size [21, width, height] for an input image of width*height.
 Each element in the width*height output array is a value between 0 and 20 (for a total of 21 semantic labels described in Introduction) and the value is used to set a specific color.
 Color coding of the segmentation here is based on the class with the highest probability, and you can extend the color coding for all classes in your own dataset.

 After the output processing, you will also need to call the code below to render the RGB `intValues` array to a bitmap instance `outputBitmap` before displaying it on an `ImageView`: